roryprimrose/ModelBuilder/design.md

 "Closed-generic source" = `IValueSource<T>` with a concrete `T` (`IValueSource<int>`,
 `IValueSource<Gender>`).
-The challenge is holding many *differently-typed* sources and dispatching to the right one on two different paths without boxing the produced value. vNext uses a two-part scheme (your decision #4 — keep no-reflection, high-performance, broad reach):
+The challenge is holding many *differently-typed* sources and dispatching to the right one on two different paths without boxing the produced value. v9 uses a two-part scheme (your decision #4 — keep no-reflection, high-performance, broad reach):

 1. **Generic hot path — typed static slot (no dictionary, no box).** For the common